K-Kyungho/CoRRe/README.md

 # CoRRe
 Official github repository for **Training-Free LLM-Based Recommendation with Post-LLM Item Refinement Using Collaborative Signals**.
-(CIKM 2026 Short Paper Track Under Review)
+(Published as a conference paper at CIKM 2026)

 - Online Appendix: See `[Online Appendix] CoRRe.pdf` in the root folder.